-Although it is true the largest banks are among the lowest interest-rate payers, they often run promotions – sometimes offering as much as £200 – for new accounts.
+Often the largest banks are among the lowest interest-rate payers, but to woo savers many high street banks run promotions – sometimes offering as much as £200 – for opening a new account.

 Essentially, these banks have determined that if they are going to spend money on acquiring new customers, offering them cash or other bonuses is an effective way of getting them in the door.

 At the moment, most of the best high interest accounts in the UK are linked accounts.
-This means you need to open a normal current account with the bank – and then you’ll gain access to a linked savings account.
+These are accounts which are savings accounts, but you can only access the higher rate of interest by having a current account with that bank.

-High interest bank accounts often come with more strings, and there are sometimes penalties for not fulfilling account requirements.
+High interest bank accounts often come with more strings, and there are sometimes penalties if you do not fulfil the account’s requirements.

-You don’t want a monthly fee to eat away at your meagre earnings because your minimum balance dropped below the threshold.
+For example a monthly fee could end up eating away at your meagre interest earnings because your minimum balance dropped below the threshold.

 So make sure you understand what the account requires of you before agreeing to place your money there.